 A person in this Ego-State as an adult may tend to be highly critical, judgmental, often deciding for others, protective, nurturing, etc.

-Transactional Analysis is also useful in the treatment of psychological disorders, is an important part of counselling, and coaching
+Transactional Analysis is also useful in the treatment of psychological disorders, is an important part of counseling, and coaching

 A person in this Ego-State tends to question different sides to a situation such as the what and why, where, and know what he/she sees versus what opinions they hold.